Glossary of Weighing Terminology

 Gross weight

-the total weight of the vehicle, including its load
+the total weight of the vehicle, including its chassis, body, load, fuel, and driver.

 Hopper scale